 - Ticks are not always easy to spot, and it is almost impossible to identify a tick bite—especially if your dog has a thick coat.

-- Symptoms of Lyme disease vary and can be difficult to detect, with warning signs not appearing until several months after infection.
+- Symptoms of Lyme disease vary and can be difficult to detect, with warning signs that may not appear until several months after infection.

 Lyme disease can affect different organs and systems within the body.
 The most common symptoms you might spot are: